 The Bainbridge Island Municipal Court is available for temporary protection order requests Monday through Friday.
 It is recommended you contact the court to make sure there are no scheduling changes.
-The court is generally available Monday to Friday at 11 AM to hear protection order requests.
-To schedule a hearing for a Temporary Protection Order request, you must submit your completed paperwork to the clerk no later than 10 AM and your hearing will be scheduled at 11 AM.
+The court is generally available Monday to Friday at 11 a.m. to hear protection order requests.
+To schedule a hearing for a Temporary Protection Order request, you must contact the clerk at 206-842-5641 for further instruction.

 In some situations involving children, a shared residence, a family law case in Superior Court, or extreme risk protection order requests, the Municipal Court may only be able to hear the temporary order and must by law transfer the case to Superior Court (in Port Orchard) for the full order hearing.

-Advocacy for Domestic Violence and Sexual Assault
+Advocacy for Domestic Violence & Sexual Assault

-Forms and Instructions
+Forms & Instructions

 There are five types of orders that you may petition for in municipal court.
 A Domestic Violence ("DV") protection order should be requested if there is violence or threats between current or former family or household members.
 An Anti-Harassment protection order should be requested if there have been harassment by a non-family or non-household member, such as a neighbor or acquaintance that you are not related to and have never lived with.
 If the behavior rises to the level of stalking, you should request a stalking protection order.
 If you were sexually assaulted, you may petition for a sexual assault protection order.
 If you are seeking that the other party surrender firearms, you should provide the Motion for Surrender of Weapons.
 If someone hasn’t committed any harm or threatening behavior to you, but poses a significant danger of harm to self or others with a firearm, you may seek to remove or prevent possession of a firearm through the extreme risk protection order.
 The advocate and clerk can help you determine which order you should petition for.

 Forms that Apply to All Types of Orders